 CDBG-DR funds may be used to acquire real property for any public purpose as set forth in the URA and HCDA as modified by waivers or alternative requirements.
-Methods of acquisition include purchase, long-term lease of fifteen (15) or more years and donations.
-PRDOH may acquire real property directly or provide CDBG-DR assistance to another public agency, or public or private non-profit subrecipient to acquire real property.
+Methods of acquisition include purchase, long-term lease of fifteen (15) or more years, and donations.
+PRDOH may acquire real property directly or provide CDBG-DR assistance to another public agency or public or private non-profit subrecipient to acquire real property.
+This means the property need not be publicly owned to serve a public purpose.
 When federal funds are planned, intended, or used for any activity or phase of a project and the phases are interdependent, the URA applies to the land acquisition even if CDBG-DR does not fund the purchase.